A New Perspective on Stabilizing GANs training: Direct Adversarial Training: Experiments

 \section{Experiments}

-In this section, we implement the proposed DAT for DCGAN, Spectral Normalization GAN (SNGAN) \cite{miyato2018spectral}, Self-supervised GAN (SSGAN) \cite{chen2019self}, and Information Maximum GAN (InfoMAXGAN) \cite{lee2020infomax}.
-Furthermore, we use three metrics to evaluate the performance of the methods: Fréchet Inception Distance (FID) \cite{heusel2017gans}, Kernel Inception Distance (KID) \cite{binkowski2018demystifying}, and Inception Score (IS) \cite{salimans2016improved}.
-In general, FID and KID measure the diversity between real and generated images, and IS only uses generated images to measure the quality.
-So we use train and test datasets to calculate FID and KID, respectively.
+In this section, we implement the proposed DAT method for DCGAN, Spectral Normalization GAN (SNGAN) \cite{miyato2018spectral}, Self-Supervised GAN (SSGAN) \cite{chen2019self}, and Information Maximum GAN (InfoMAXGAN) \cite{lee2020infomax}.
+Furthermore, we adopt three metrics to evaluate the performance of the method: Fréchet Inception Distance (FID) \cite{heusel2017gans}, Kernel Inception Distance (KID) \cite{binkowski2018demystifying}, and Inception Score (IS) \cite{salimans2016improved}.
+Among them, IS only uses generated images to measure the performance of the GANs, where FID and KID evaluate the performance of GANs by measuring the distance between real and generated images.
+So FID and KID are calculated on both the train and test datasets. {More descriptions on FID, IS, and KID will be shown in section A of the Appendix.}